 Turn that desire to ashes!

-That’s what the two most important advice on getting rid of cigarettes are for:
+That’s what the two most important pieces of advice on getting rid of cigarettes are for:

 - Deepen the relationship with your WHY (you wish to stop) and